kubernetes/website/content/en/docs/tasks/job/job-with-pod-to-pod-communication.md

 <!-- overview -->

-In this example, we will run a Job in [Indexed completion mode](https://kubernetes.io/blog/2021/04/19/introducing-indexed-jobs/) configured such that the pods created by the Job can communicate with each other using pod hostnames rather than pod IPs.
+In this example, you will run a Job in [Indexed completion mode](https://kubernetes.io/blog/2021/04/19/introducing-indexed-jobs/) configured such that the pods created by the Job can communicate with each other using pod hostnames rather than pod IP addresses.

 Pods within a Job might need to communicate among themselves.
-They could query the Kubernetes API to learn the IPs of the other Pods, but it's much simpler to rely on Kubernetes' built-in DNS resolution.
+The user workload running in each pod could query the Kubernetes API server to learn the IPs of the other Pods, but it's much simpler to rely on Kubernetes' built-in DNS resolution.
-Jobs in Indexed completion mode automatically set the pods' hostname to be in the format of `${jobName}-${completionIndex}`, which can be used to deterministically determine pod hostnames and enable pod communication *without* needing to create a client connection to the Kubernetes control plane to obtain pod hostnames/IPs via API requests.
-This can be useful for use cases where pod networking is required but we don't want to depend on a network connection with the Kubernetes API server.
+Jobs in Indexed completion mode automatically set the pods' hostname to be in the format of `${jobName}-${completionIndex}`.
+You can use this format to deterministically build pod hostnames and enable pod communication *without* needing to create a client connection to the Kubernetes control plane to obtain pod hostnames/IPs via API requests.
+This configuration is useful for use cases where pod networking is required but we don't want to depend on a network connection with the Kubernetes API server.